-I'm a British-Turkish curator, writer, and creative consultant based in London, caring for a family collection.
+I'm a British-Turkish curator, writer, creative consultant and custodian to a family collection living in London.
 I bring multi-disciplinary practitioners and art enthusiasts together through curated experiences that spark connection, creativity, and conversation.

 Hello and welcome.
 I’m Huma Kabakci (b.1990, London), a British-Turkish independent curator, writer, custodian of a family collection, and former founding director of Open Space Contemporary, based in London.